All Episodes

 How dare Russert go personal?

-How dare Tim Russell launch a personal attack?
+How dare Tim Russert launch a personal attack?

 We got the Clinton News Network on full display, giving her a total pass, planted questions, of course.

-Yet you ask Mrs. Clinton a policy question, uh, and and you you uh better be wearing a protective cup between your legs.
+Yet you ask Mrs. Clinton a policy question and you better be wearing a protective cup between your legs.

-And these are the kind of things, folks, that that uh that bother me uh in addition to whatever you saw last night that you liked.
+And these are the kind of things, folks, That bother me in addition to whatever you saw last night that you liked.

-And I don't uh, you know, the the overall impression, who are these things trying to reach?
+And I don't, you know, the overall impression, who are these things trying to reach?

-Right now they're trying to reach the base, and I will guarantee you the base of the party that watched this last night had to be as livid as I am, with just the total nature and tone of the questions that were asked, uh, because it it uh clearly illustrated what CNN and Democrats and liberals are all the same think of conservatives.
+And I will guarantee you, the base of the party that watched this last night had to be as livid as I am with just the total nature and tone of the questions that were asked because it clearly illustrated what CNN and Democrats and liberals are all the same think of conservatives.

 Anyway, brief time out.

-We got some more audio sound bites of this coming up uh right after this brief.
+We got some more audio soundbites of this coming up right after this brief break.

 Don't go away, folks.